10 Tips for Making Poser Clothes

 Try as I might, there is no better tool for adding and removing morphs from poser figures than Morph Manager.
-On a Mac you can run Morph Manager using Q and a LEGAL copy of Windows.
+On a Mac you can run Morph Manager using VMWare Fusion and a LEGAL copy of Windows.

 5. The Hierarchy Editor is your friend.

 I found the Hierarchy editor very useful for removing Full Body Morphs (this isn’t done so well by Morph Manager) and renaming parts of figures.
 At present you are stuck working one part at a time, which makes it less useful if you have to change say 50 morphs but it does work.
 To use the Hierarchy Editor, first switch to the Set-Up room.
 Then select Window -> Hierarchy Editor.
 Here you can delete IK Chains (Tip #3) or bones.

 The Set-Up Room allows you to adjust Joint parameters and re-assign parts of figures to new groups.
 You can even turn imported wavefront objects (*.OBJ) into figures using the Set-Up room.
 For anyone making Poser Clothes, this is the MOST useful feature of Poser.
 Learn to use it well.

 With some 3-D models, the joints are such that modeling clothes for them can be quite tricky.
 Victoria 4 has an issue regarding bending her legs near the hip (the unfortunately named “crotch issue”).
 Mastering Joint Parameters will prevent some of these issues.